 The height of the discs relates to the size of the passageway for the nerve roots to exit from the spinal column, so a plump hydrated disc creates maximum clearance, helping to alleviate any pressure or pinching of the nerve root.

-A bundle of nerves called the spinal cord run through the spine column; these nerves control communication from the brain to the rest of the body.
+A bundle of nerves called the spinal cord run through the spinal column; these nerves control communication from the brain to the rest of the body.
 Nerve roots exit between the vertebrae along the length of the spine in the passageway created by the discs.
 Damage to the discs or de-hydration/degeneration of the discs can result in nerve root entrapment, or what is commonly called a pinched nerve.
 Since the nerves extend into the body there can be pain that radiates into extremities.
-Through the increased hydration to the discs during inversion the discs plump in height, effectively increasing separation between the vertebras and reducing the pressure and pinching on nerve roots.
+Through the increased hydration to the discs during inversion the discs plump in height, effectively increasing the separation between the vertebras and reducing the pressure and pinching on nerve roots.